In most cases, the problem is caused by connection issues, outdated credentials, or incorrect account settings.

 What This Issue Means

-The repeated password prompt happens when Outlook cannot verify your login details or maintain a stable connection to the server.
+The repeated password prompt appears when Outlook cannot properly authenticate with your email server.

 - Incorrect username or password